typelevel/doobie/yax/docs/src/main/tut/17-FAQ.md

 sql"…".query[State]
 ```

-And if we look at the flat stucture it's clear that the culprit has to be `Point2D.Double` since we know `String` has a defined column mapping.
+And if we look at the flat structure it's clear that the culprit has to be `Point2D.Double` since we know `String` has a defined column mapping.

 ```scala
 State(String, City(String, Point2D.Double)) // our structure